 The fact that Prague is the Czech Republic's economic center and the capital city has a limited impact on its revenue.
 Under the institutional and financial framework in the Czech Republic, regional and local governments' budgets are tied more closely to the national instead of the local economy.
 As a result, Prague's operating revenue growth depends mainly on the collection of shared taxes and intergovernmental transfers.
 Prague has no flexibility over these revenue's streams, representing about 90% of operating revenue (Exhibit 5).
 The city has a possibility to increase the local fees (for example levy on waste, accommodation fee for tourists, fares in public transportation) but there is usually a political resistance to these actions.
-We don't expect changes in revenue flexibility in the medium term.
+We believe that the fiscal consolidation package adopted by the central government will not have material negative impact on the city's budget.